jake-knerr/cogent/README.md

 #### External code can interact with the `$` property in read-only manner.

 In other words, the `$` property is a read-only public property.
-Reading attributes, setting event listeners are fine, and read-only operations are allowed.
+Reading attributes, setting event listeners, and read-only operations are allowed.

 #### A parent view should not directly mutate a child view's HTML/CSS state via the `$` property.
 They should instead use the child view's API.